puranjaymohan/AVRLIB/README.md

 #define F_CPU 16000000UL
 ```
 # LCD API
-This API provides functions to interface HD44780 LCD.
-This supports 16x2 and 20x4 LCDs, but support for other LCDs can be added easily.
+This API provides functions to interface HD44780 LCD in both 4 and 8 bit mode.
+This only supports 16x2 and 20x4 LCDs, but support for other LCDs can be added easily.
 ## Configuring the API
 Edit the lcd_config.h header file which can be found at src/include/, in this file define the pins which you have used to connect you LCD to your microcontroller.
 Change the file according to your connections, variables which need changes are given below.